What trial court outside Metro Manila has exclusive original jurisdiction over the following cases? Explain briefly your answers.

 (b) What is the Harmless Error Rule in relation to appeals?
 (2%)

-(b) Under Rule 51, Section or of the Rules of Court the Harmless Error Rule states that no error in either the admission or the exclusion of evidence and no error or defect in any ruling or order or in anything done or omitted by the trial court or by any of the parties is a ground for granting a new trial or for setting aside, modifying, or otherwise disturbing a judgment or order, unless refusal to take such action appears to the court to be inconsistent with substantial justice.
+(b) Under Rule 51, Section 6 of the Rules of Court, the Harmless Error Rule states that no error in either the admission or the exclusion of evidence and no error or defect in any ruling or order or in anything done or omitted by the trial court or by any of the parties is a ground for granting a new trial or for setting aside, modifying, or otherwise disturbing a judgment or order, unless refusal to take such action appears to the court to be inconsistent with substantial justice.
 The court at every stage of the proceeding must disregard any error or defect which does not affect the substantial rights of the parties.

 (c) – When does a public prosecutor conduct an inquest instead : of a preliminary investigation?
 (2%)

-(c) Under Rule: 112, Section 7 of the Rules of Court, a public prosecutor conducts aquest instead of a preliminary investigation when a person is lawfully arrested without an arrest warrant involving an offense which requires a preliminary investigation.
+(c) Under Rule: 112, Section 7 of the Rules of Court, a public prosecutor conducts inquest instead of a preliminary investigation when a person is lawfully arrested without an arrest warrant involving an offense which requires a preliminary investigation.

 After working for 25 years in the Middle East, Evan returned to the Philippines to retire in Manila, the place of his birth and childhood.
 Ten years before his retirement, he bought for cash in his name a house and lot in Malate, Manila.
 Six months after his return, he learned that his house and lot were the subject of foreclosure proceedings commenced by ABC Bank on the basis of a promissory note and a deed of real estáte mortgage he had allegedly executed in favor of ABC Bank five years earlier.